DerrangedGadgeteer/Parabellum-Inc/README.md

 This is a general overview of the game, specific rules are divided into categories, and a sample game (TODO) is shown.

-*Se vis lucrum, praeparet bellum.*
+*Igitur qui desiderat lucra, praeparet bellum.*

 Those who wish for riches, must prepare for war.